konata-chan404/Thanos_Bot/README.md

 Here's a link to a video of a big snap with 13 people - https://youtu.be/ZjLBeU8d69A?list=UUHYcu88-V1iP1FTTRz_t74A (just keep in mind that this video was made before the list and the quote features were made.)

 ## How to Use
-Insert your token into the token variable and start the program, the bot only has the *!snap* command, you can toggle between kick and ban mode from the JSON file.
+Invite the bot into your server and give him admin permissions, then insert your token into the token variable and start the program, the bot only has the *!snap* command, you can toggle between kick and ban mode from the JSON file.
 You can also change the fact that the bot sends a list with the users he snapped and a thanos quote in the JSON file.

 ### P.S.